Adrien Perez (soccer)

-Adrien Alfredo Perez (born October 13, 1995) is an American professional soccer player who plays as a forward for San Diego Loyal SC in USL Championship.
+Adrien Alfredo Perez (born October 13, 1995) is an American professional soccer player who plays as a forward for Louisville City FC in the USL Championship.

 Career

 Perez spent two seasons in the Major Arena Soccer League for the Ontario Fury, where he was leading all MASL players in goals.
 He was called into LAFC training camp early in 2019, and in April 2019 he signed for Los Angeles FC in Major League Soccer.
 He was released by Los Angeles following their 2020 season.

 Perez was selected by D.C.
 United in the 2020 MLS re-entry draft.
 He officially joined the club on January 6, 2021.
 In a match against the Philadelphia Union on July 17, 2021, Perez sustained a foot injury.
 Following the 2022 season, his contract option was declined by D.C.
 United.

 On December 5, 2022, Perez returned to the Empire Strykers.

 On February 28, 2023, Perez signed with USL Championship side San Diego Loyal.

+On December 20, 2023, Perez signed with USL Championship club Louisville City FC.